For the Love of God

 For the Love of God is a sculpture by artist Damien Hirst produced in 2007.
 It consists of a platinum cast of an 18th-century human skull encrusted with 8,601 flawless diamonds, including a pear-shaped pink diamond located in the forehead that is known as the Skull Star Diamond.
 The skull's teeth are original, and were purchased by Hirst in London.
 The artwork is a memento mori, or reminder of the mortality of the viewer.

 In 2007, art historian Rudi Fuchs described the work as "out of this world, celestial almost.
 It proclaims victory over decay.
 At the same time it represents death as something infinitely more relentless.
 Compared to the tearful sadness of a vanitas scene, the diamond skull is glory itself."
-Costing £12 million to produce, the work was placed on its inaugural display at the White Cube gallery in London in an exhibition Beyond Belief, with an asking price of £50 million.
+According to BBC, the production cost of “For the Love of God” reached around £14 million, making it one of the most expensive artworks ever created.
+The work was placed on its inaugural display at the White Cube gallery in London in an exhibition Beyond Belief, with an asking price of £50 million.
 This would have been the highest price ever paid for a single work by a living artist.
 In January 2022, Hirst stated that he still co-owned the sculpture, and that it was in storage in London.

 Production

 The base for the work is a human skull bought in a shop in Islington.
 It is thought to be that of a 35-year-old European who lived between 1720 and 1810.
 The work's title was supposedly inspired by Hirst's mother, who once asked, "For the love of God, what are you going to do next?"

 Designed and sculpted by Jack du Rose and manufactured by the Piccadilly jewellers Bentley & Skinner, 8,601 flawless pavé-laid diamonds, weighing in total 1106.18 carat, over a platinum cast, cover the entirety of the skull.
 At the centre of the forehead lies a pear-shaped pink diamond, the centrepiece of the work.
 All diamonds used for the work are said to be ethically sourced.

 Hirst stated the idea for the work came from an Aztec turquoise skull at the British Museum.
-However, artist John LeKay, a friend of Hirst's in the early 1990s, said the work is based on a skull covered with crystals which LeKay had made in 1993.
-LeKay said, "When I heard he was doing it, I felt like I was being punched in the gut.
-When I saw the image online, I felt that a part of me was in the piece.
-I was a bit shocked."